Yeah, yeah, yeah. “Eat more greens.” We all have heard it before.

-However, learning how to add this true superfood in to your diet will provide you with immense benefits, even if only ate twice per week!
-Kale offers more than twice the recommended daily value of calcium than spinach, along with higher levels of numerous other vitamins and minerals.
+Believe it or not, kale offers more than twice the recommended daily value of calcium than spinach, along with higher levels of numerous other vitamins and minerals.

-Learning how to utilize both of these vegetables will provide you with incredible benefits, that will make a lasting impact on your body!
+Learning how to utilize both of these leafy green vegetables will provide you with incredible benefits that will make a lasting impact on your body!

 Vitamins and Minerals in Kale and Spinach

 Kale and spinach both contain several of the same vitamins and minerals including:

 - Vitamin K

 Impressively, this is just the short list of what these two vegetables contain!
 There are many other minerals in both of these leafy green vegetables.